SexChrLab/SCC-alignment/03b_SCC_gene_quantification/README.md

 b) Run Snakemake pipeline: `snakemake -s rnaseq_data_processing_salmon.snakefile`

-c) Example of how to run on a high performance cluster using slurm workflow manager given in `run_preprocessing_salmon.sbatch`
+c) Quantification results for each sample given in `quantified_rna_salmon` directory

-d) Quantification results for each sample given in `quantified_rna` directory
+Example of how to run on a high performance cluster using a conda environment, local copies of the SCC reference genomes, and slurm workflow manager are given in `.sbatch` files.

 # Test data